mirror/vbox/src/VBox/Devices/EFI/Firmware/AppPkg/ReadMe.txt

       Main     This application is functionally identical to Hello, except that it uses the Standard C Library to provide a main() entry point.

-      Python   A port of the Python-2.7.1 interpreter for UEFI.
-This application is disabled by default.
-Un-comment the line for PythonCore.inf in the [Components] section of AppPkg.dsc to enable building Python.
+      Python   A port of the Python-2.7.2 interpreter for UEFI.
+Building this application is disabled by default.
+               See the PythonReadMe.txt file, in the Python directory, for information on configuring and building Python.

+      OrderedCollectionTest  A small Standard C Library application that demonstrates the use of the OrderedCollectionLib library class (provided by the BaseOrderedCollectionRedBlackTreeLib library
+               instance in this application), and allows the user to "fuzz" the library with interactive or scripted API calls.

       Sockets  A collection of applications demonstrating use of the EDK II Socket Libraries.
 These applications include:

-               *   DataSink
-               *   DataSource
+               *   DataSink                     *   DataSource
-               *   GetHostByAddr
+               *   GetAddrInfo                  *   GetHostByAddr
-               *   GetHostByDns
-               *   GetHostByName
+               *   GetHostByDns                 *   GetHostByName
-               *   GetNetByAddr
-               *   GetNetByName
+               *   GetNetByAddr                 *   GetNetByName
-               *   GetServByName
+               *   GetServByName                *   GetServByPort
-               *   GetServByPort
+               *   OobRx                        *   OobTx
-               *   RecvDgram
+               *   RawIp4Rx                     *   RawIp4Tx
-               *   SetHostName
+               *   RecvDgram                    *   SetHostName
-               *   SetSockOpt
-               *   TftpServer
+               *   SetSockOpt                   *   TftpServer
                *   WebServer

   StdLib   The StdLib package contains the standard header files as well as
-           implementations of the standard libraries.
+           implementations of other standards-based libraries.

+           *   BsdSocketLib
+                  Support routines above the sockets layer and C interface for the UEFI socket library.
+           *   Efi
+                  Template contents for the target system's
+                  \Efi\StdLib\etc directory.
+           *   EfiSocketLib
+                  UEFI socket implementation, may be linked into an application or run as a driver.
+           *   Include
+                  Standard include files.
+           *   LibC
+                  C Standard Library implementation as per
+                  ISO/IEC 9899:199409 (C95).
+           *   PosixLib
+                  Selected functions from the "Single Unix v4" specification.
+           *   SocketDxe
+                  UEFI sockets driver, includes EfiSocketLib.
+           *   UseSocketDxe
+                  Alternate linkage for applications that get built into the firmware.
+Cause application to use a common instance of the sockets driver instead of including all of sockets into the application.

   StdLibPrivateInternalFiles  The contents of this package are for the
            exclusive use of the library implementations in StdLib.
 Please do